Korean Pumpkin Pancakes

 - Slice pumpkin thinly and cut into 1/8-inch thick matchsticks.

 - Put pumpkin slices in a bowl and sprinkle with sugar and salt; toss together.
 Let the pumpkin sit for 15 minutes to extract moisture.
 Do not drain.

 - Add flour and mix well.
 Adjust the amount of flour depends on the amount of liquid extracted from pumpkin.
 Let the mixture sit for 5 minutes.

 - Heat 1 tablespoon of oil in a skillet over med-low heat.
 Spread 2-3 tablespoonful of pumpkin batter to thin layer (Adjust the size of pancakes as you desire).
 Place chili slices on top, if using.

-- Cook 2-3 minutes on each side or until you get slight golden crust on both sides and the pumpkin gets soft.
-Press with a spatula gently to sear the surface as you flip to the other side.
+- Cook 2-3 minutes on each side or until you get the slight golden crust on both sides and the pumpkin gets soft.
+Press gently with a spatula to sear the surface as you flip to the other side.
 Drizzle more oil when needed.

 - Serve hot with dipping sauce.
 The pancakes is good either way, with or without the dipping sauce.

 You are blessed to be ok!!!
 Growing a Korean pumpkin ,when do you harvest( what size)

 I personally never have grown pumpkins.
 So I believe you can harvest anytime you desire.
 The longer it sit in the vine, the bigger it gets.